portworx/px-dev/README.md

 ![logo](http://i.imgur.com/l8JRhxg.jpg)

 [![Docker Pulls](https://img.shields.io/docker/pulls/portworx/px-dev.svg)](https://hub.docker.com/r/portworx/px-dev)
-# PX-Developer Beta
+# PX-Developer 1.0

 PX-Developer is scale-out storage for containers.
 Run with container-granular controls for capacity, performance, and availability.
 Deploying the PX-Developer container on a server with Docker Engine turns that server into a scale-out storage node.
 Storage runs converged with compute and gives bare-metal drive performance.

 PX-Developer aims to improve the storage experience for developer and DevOps teams using containers.
-This release is an open beta and we want to develop this solution with the community, including for enterprises.
+PX-Developer is a limited version of the our flagship software PX-Enterprise for production container deployments and we want to develop this solution with the community, including for enterprises.
 (More on our [blog](http://portworx.com/px-dev-beta/).)
 [Contact us](https://github.com/portworx/px-dev#contact-us) to share your feedback, work with us, and to request features.
 Stay tuned for updates on PX-Developer (PX-Dev for short) and our PX-Enterprise release.
+If you are looking for more information about PX-Enterprise for your production workloads, please follow this link to get started with PX-Enterprise.
+[Portworx](http://portworx.com/contact-us)

 >**Note:**<br/>The full Portworx Documentation site is now [online here](https://portworx.github.io/px-docs)